 - It was 1975 when Tata International began setting up its operations at Dewas (Madhya Pradesh, India).
 The scene that greeted the team was a plot of barren land with a single tree standing its ground - As the Dewas leather plant's operations grew, so did the purview of its green initiatives, spreading not just across the facility's premises but to the neighbouring rural areas as well - Tata International encourages tree plantation, biodiversity conservation and effluent treatment.
-A special effort is also made to conserve the biodiversity - Tata International is a signatory to the UN Global Compact.
-This is part of our reforestation efforts to contain environmental impact.
+A special effort is also made to conserve the biodiversity.